tarwn/lessthandot-hugo/blogs/content/posts/2013-01-24-where-not-to-use-functions.md

   <a href="/wp-content/uploads/blogs/DataMgmt/Axel8s/WhereFunction5.png?mtime=1359036029"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Axel8s/WhereFunction5.png?mtime=1359036029" width="622" height="149" /></a>
 </div>

-We see that our index isn’t seeked anymore but gets a complete scan.
+We see that our index isn't seeked anymore but gets a complete scan.
 So instead of searching in some 4K rows, SQL Server is scanning more than 30K of rows.
-This is because SQL Server is applying the function to all of the rows in our Sales.SalesOrderHeader table before it’s compared to our desired value.
+This is because SQL Server is applying the function to all of the rows in our Sales.SalesOrderHeader table before it's compared to our desired value.

 **Conclusion**

 Be careful when using functions in the WHERE clause of a query.
-It’s possible that the function will be applied to all the rows before the filter is applied.
+It's possible that the function will be applied to all the rows before the filter is applied.
 Resulting in scans, non used indexes, more I/O, memory consumption and a poor performing query.